Paul Zaloom: Career

 Paul Zaloom has produced two films; the first is a mockumentary titled In Smog and Thunder: The Great War of the Californias, recounting a fictitious war between Los Angeles and San Francisco, released in 2003.
 The second film, Dante's Inferno, is a retelling of the poet Dante's journey through hell, set in Los Angeles and performed in a style of puppetry called toy theater that uses paper cut-outs for puppets and sets.
 Zaloom co-wrote the script and was head puppeteer, and performed multiple voices for the film.
 Both films feature the artwork of Sandow Birk.

 Zaloom has performed his work across the U.S. at many types of venues, including the Kennedy Center, Lincoln Center, the Walker Arts Center, Spoleto Festival U.S.A., UCLA Performing Arts Series, the American Repertory Theater, L.A.'s Museum of Contemporary Art, King Tut's Wah-Wah Hut, and hundreds of others.
 He's also played the Edinburgh Festival Fringe, Les Semaines de la Marionnette in Paris, the UNIMA World Congress in Dresden, Vienna Festival and many others on nine international tours.
 Zaloom has received a Village Voice Obie Award, an American Theater Wing Design Award, New York Dance and Performance Award (the "Bessie"), LA Weekly Theater Award, and four Citations of Excellence in the Art of Puppetry from UNIMA-USA.
 He's also been granted a Guggenheim Fellowship, four Jim Henson Foundation grants, a C.O.L.A.
 Fellowship, and four National Endowment for the Arts grants.

 He has taught puppetry and cantastoria at colleges and universities in the U.S. and Europe, including CalArts, Rhode Island School of Design, Emerson College, the Omega Institute, George Mason University, the University of Michigan, and the Institut International de la Marionnette, Charleville-Mézières, France, amongst others.
 He continues to perform as Beakman in Beakman Live! stage shows, and is involved in any number of artistic projects as an advisor and mentor.
 He also attended a furry convention called Megaplex as a guest of honor in Orlando, FL in 2010.

-In 2016, Zaloom made a guest appearance in one of Captain Disillusion's videos, debunking "free energy" devices.
+In 2016, Zaloom made a guest appearance as Beakman in one of Captain Disillusion's videos, debunking "free energy" devices.